asenvolev/WhatToTrain/README.md

-# Express.JS-Server
+# What To Train
-Simple Express JS Server which will generate random fitness workouts
+Simple Application which reads all my excercises from my workouts save them in a database and share them with other beginners.